SenteonLLC/senteonllc.github.io/beta/endpoint_setup.md

 <img src="images/endpointfinalization.png" width="750">

-3)  For the purposes of the Beta, all settings/values suggested in the default Senteon Recommended Policy Set are accepted without conflicts.
+3)  For the purposes of the Beta, all settings/values suggested in the default Senteon Recommended Configuration Set are accepted without conflicts.
  > **Note**: It is currently not possible to perform Guided Setup for batches of endpoints.
 We plan to add this functionality for the Full Release.

 <img src="images/wizard.png" width="750">

-Once Guided Setup is completed, the Senteon Agent on the endpoint will apply the configurations of the finalized Policy Set (also referred to as the Active Policy Set).
+Once Guided Setup is completed, the Senteon Agent on the endpoint will apply the configurations of the finalized Configuration Set (also referred to as the Active Configuration Set).
 The endpoint's `System Status` will be updated to "Active"